John Sedgwick: Legacy

-A major street in the Bronx, New York City is named after him.
+Sedgwick Avenue, a major street in the Bronx, New York City, is named after him.
 An east–west street in Washington, D.C., near American University, is also named in his honor, as is another on Chicago's near north side, with a CTA station named after the street.
 Grand Army of the Republic Post #4 in Keene, New Hampshire; Post #12 in Milwaukee, Wisconsin; Post #17 in Santa Ana, California; and Post #37 in York, Pennsylvania, are all named after him.
-Also, a junior high-school (John Sedgwick Middle School "Home of the Generals") in Port Orchard, Washington, was named after him.
+A junior high school, John Sedgwick Middle School "Home of the Generals", in Port Orchard, Washington, was named after him.

-Farley, his headquarters at the time of the Battle of Brandy Station, was listed on the National Register of Historic Places in 1976.
+Farley, his home and headquarters at the time of the Battle of Brandy Station, was listed on the National Register of Historic Places in 1976.